Beyond New Age

 We live in a world that, despite the glorious promises of technology, creates more and more isolation.
 The mechanistic view of humankind continues to develop, and this does not seem to be limited to Western society anymore.
 That would be too easy, and I like to think that we are all in this together.
 What kind of culture considers that the human brain responds in essence to a binary programme, which is central to the paradigm of artificial intelligence that is based on a mechanistic view of existence?
-What kind of culture destroys its home, planet Earth, to the point of becoming suicidal, and lets migrants die in the sea out of fear of opening arbitrary borders and losing economic dominance?
+What kind of culture destroys its home, planet Earth, to the point of becoming suicidal?
 Far from being against progress, I believe these are some of the questions of our times, and they have everything to do with spirituality.
 How do we learn to move from a model of ruthless consumption to one of partnership and renewed solidarity?

 I have listened to inspiring New Age teachers and have enjoyed reading New Age books; certain New Age intentional communities have proven beneficial for many.
 There’s no doubt about that.
 The opposite is, however, also true.
 Nothing is positive or negative per se.
 Truths are born in the cradle of personal experiences and change over time, swept away in the dynamic flow of existence.
 I do not aim to say that every truth is acceptable.
 Indeed, we have to learn to stand, sometimes vigorously, against any situation that creates suffering — the privilege of the human incarnation.
 Moral responsibility and actions are important.
-I simply say that everything can be held with love and presence.
-Old as the hills, I know.
+However, meaningful actions arise from love and presence.

-Like a tree, growing branches would be useless if my roots did not reach deep enough and were not strongly anchored in the ground (Shaman Express).
-I have personally found much healing and growth in the process of understanding and walking through the depths of my personal traumas and shadows, and this has only ever been possible with the help of others.
-Love, not fear.
-Faith, not hope.
+Like a tree, growing branches would be useless if my roots did not reach deep enough and were not strongly anchored in the ground.
 The human experience is fundamentally incarnated; so is spirituality.
 In other words, human beings are by definition embarked on a spiritual journey of their own by the mere reality of existence.
 From this point of view, there is therefore no experience, collective or individual, that is not spiritual.
 I believe that is true.
 And in this humble exploration of the meaning of life and greater aliveness, we might eventually land on the path of an authentic spiritual journey, where it is understood that nothing has to be achieved, a path that has neither beginning nor end, where questions matter more than answers.

 By Bénédicte Rousseau, www.benedicterousseau.com